vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 will force it through if the account allows this.
 This will put the account in the negative.

+Customer may, understandably, be dissatisfied if the capture puts their account in the negative, so please try to avoid this.

 Vipps does not control the behaviour of the customer's card or account.

 The